Back to Blog

 Book Appointment

-Transoral Robotic Surgery (TORS) represents a major advancement in throat cancer treatment.
+Transoral Robotic Surgery (TORS) represents a major advancement in throat cancer treatment in Chennai.
 Using the da Vinci Xi robotic system, surgeons can now remove tumors through the mouth with unprecedented precision, eliminating large external incisions.
-At THANC Hospital Chennai, Dr. Vidhyadharan Sivakumar brings extensive expertise in robotic surgery, having performed India's first TORS-assisted total laryngectomy.
+At THANC Hospital, Kilpauk, Chennai, Dr. Vidhyadharan Sivakumar, India's TORS pioneer with European Board certification (FEB-ORL HNS), brings 20+ years of clinical experience to this field, having performed India's first TORS-assisted total laryngectomy in 2022.

 What is TORS Robotic Surgery?